H3dkyV/H3dkyV.github.io/about.md

 — President John F. Kennedy </center>

 We are the Democratic Party of Midland County, Texas.
 Our party works closely with other county parties in West Texas.
 Meetings take place every month, usually on the second Thursday, but check to make the date hasn't changed.
+Sign up for our emails to get information about visits by candidates, voter drives, Get Out The Vote events, and other activities.

 ### Precinct Chairs and Officiers